JWVivs/2019_NFL_Draft_Sentiment/README.md

 **Technical Approach**

-The model will employ the use of Twitter sentiment analysis to predict which prospects NFL teams will draft.
+The model will employ the use of Twitter sentiment analysis to predict which prospects the Buccaneers will draft.
+The first 4 picks of the 2019 NFL Draft will serve as the training data to predict who the 5th team (Buccaneers) will pick.